cipslab/stance-dictionary-scoring/README.md

 ```
 it/that (ADV) BE/SEEM______: apparent, clear, definite, plain, sure (frame includes contracted forms)
 ```
-It is unclear whether any adverb may appear in the indicated spot.
-The approach here was that since this is a certainty rule, certainty adverbs defined in another rule were used for the match.
+The regex simply looks for the adjectives, and doesn't test whether *any* adverb appears in the indicated pattern.
+Instead, the approach here was that since this is a certainty rule, certainty adverbs defined in another rule were used for the match.